elirwater/SpendingTracker/README.md

 # SpendingTracker
-Keep track of spending using React, MongoDB, Typescript, and a nice frontend
+Keep track of spending using React, CockroachDB, Typescript, and a nice frontend